arsalan-nasir/google-search-places/README.md

 yarn ios
 ```

-If everything is set up correctly, you should see your new app running in the iOS Simulator, or your connected device.
+This will build and launch the app in the iOS Simulator or on your connected iOS device.
+If everything is set up correctly, you should see your new app running.

-This is one way to run your app — you can also build it directly from Android Studio or Xcode.

 ## Step 3: Modify your app

-Now that you have successfully run the app, let's make changes!

-Open `App.tsx` in your text editor of choice and make some changes.
-When you save, your app will automatically update and reflect these changes — this is powered by [Fast Refresh](https://reactnative.dev/docs/fast-refresh).
+Once the app is running, you can begin modifying it according to your needs.

+Open the App.tsx file located in the root of your project.

+Make the desired changes in the code.

+Thanks to Fast Refresh, your changes will automatically reflect in the simulator or on the device as soon as you save the file, allowing for a seamless development experience.